Dame Siân Phillips(1933–)

 Dame Jane Elizabeth Ailwen Phillips, DBE

-Jane Elizabeth Ailwen Phillips was born on 14 May 1933 at the small terrace house at 6 Forge Road in the Welsh-speaking mining village of Bettws (more recently officially Betws-y-Coed), in the upper Amman Valley of Glamorgan, only child of David Phillips, an anthracite coal miner at the Cwm-gors colliery, and Sally Thomas, a primary-school teacher.
-The household was lower-working-class Welsh-speaking Welsh-Nonconformist of the inter-war Amman Valley generation: the family lived in the two-up two-down miner's terrace, the parents spoke Welsh as the household language and English as the public-school-and-shop-language, and the daughter was registered at the Bettws primary school in 1938 with Welsh as her first language.
+Jane Elizabeth Ailwen Phillips was born at the Welsh-speaking mining village of Bettws in the upper Amman Valley of Glamorgan on 14 May 1933, only child of an anthracite miner and a primary-school teacher.
+The household spoke Welsh, and she was registered at the village school with Welsh as her first language.

 Achievements